oracle/weblogic-kubernetes-operator/site/config-overrides.md

 * Set your domain resource `configOverrides` to the name of this configuration map.
 * Create Kubernetes secrets that contain template macro values.
 * Set your domain `configOverrideSecrets` to reference the aforementioned secrets.
-* Stop all running WebLogic server pods in your domain.
+* Stop all running WebLogic Server pods in your domain.
 (See [Server Lifecycle](server-lifecycle.md).)
 * Start or restart your domain.
 (See [Server Lifecycle](server-lifecycle.md).)

-For a detailed walk-through of these steps, see [Step-by-step guide](#step-by-step-guide).
+For a detailed walk-through of these steps, see the [Step-by-step guide](#step-by-step-guide).

 ## How do overrides work during runtime?

-* When a domain is first deployed, or is restarted after shutting down all WebLogic server pods, the operator will:
+* When a domain is first deployed, or is restarted after shutting down all the WebLogic Server pods, the operator will:
   * Resolve any macros in your override templates.
   * Place expanded override templates in the `optconfig` directory located in each WebLogic domain home directory.
 * When the WebLogic Servers start, they will:
   * Automatically load the override files from the `optconfig` directory.
   * Use the override values in the override files instead of the values specified in their `config.xml` or system resource XML files.

-For a detailed walk-through of the runtime flow, see [Internal design flow](#internal-design-flow).
+For a detailed walk-through of the runtime flow, see the [Internal design flow](#internal-design-flow).

 ---
 # Prerequisites